sdziallas/comp55/docs/labs/13-Refact.md

-If there are sections of code that look crazy, or feel dense, it's best to go back through and look into making those methods into classes, since that will make the code more readable, and if you come up with methods that have return values based on parameters, will make them easier to generate test methods for as well, since you'll be able to say,
+If there are sections of code that look crazy, or feel dense, it's best to go back through and look into making those methods into classes, since that will make the code more readable, and if you come up with methods that have return-values based on parameters, will make them easier to generate test methods for as well, since you'll be able to say,
 *when I expect this, I should get back this*,